-Limited-access arterial street (class II)-means a multilane limited-access major road connecting major activity centers or major roads.
-It is designed to accommodate large volumes of traffic at moderate speeds.
+Limited-access arterial street means a multilane limited-access major road connecting major activity centers or major roads.
 Intersections are at grade with access only at cross streets rather than at individual driveways.
-All types of land uses are acceptable along this road, with proper consideration to environmental stresses related to the road.

-Local street (class VI) means a street that provides access to residential, industrial or commercial districts, as well as to mixed use areas.
+Local street means a street that provides access to residential, industrial or commercial districts, as well as to mixed use areas.